CubeVic/My_notes/docs/index.md

 # Victor Andres Aguirre Fernandez

-These are my notes
+These are my notes, here, I write, collect, and sometimes copy information about:

-* What I'm learning to improve my Daily Job.
+* Concepts or tools  I'm learning to improve on y Daily Job.
 * A new Hobby.
-* Or something I found interesting.
+* Something interesting.

-I store all notes in different categories, which are constantly changing, the idea is to have easy access to knowledge and use as a quick personal reference.
+I store all my notes in different categories.
+The main idea is to have easy access to knowledge and use those notes as a quick personal reference.

 1. [Machine learning](https://cubevic.github.io/My_notes/Machine%20Learning/Google%20Crash%20Course/Problem_Framing.html)